BASENJI AFRICA DOG

 SCHENSI LOGO © Jürg Furrer

-The original Basenjis, that are known in the East African Swahili ( Bantu Language ) as Schensi dogs, live in the equatorial zone, the hoe-farming culture.
+Schensis are among the oldest members of the canis familaris race.
+Basenjis are early dogs that howl ("yodel") instead of barking (compare wolf and jackal).
+They are know in the Bantu language Kiswahili as Schensi dogs.
+The name Basenji is derived from the Bantu language.
+As Schensi dogs they live in the equatorial zone, the hoe-farming culture.
 Schensis are identifiable by erect ears, a reddish fur, and short hair.
 They were made useful in hunting.
-In contrast to the Pariahs who live independently from humans, Schensis belong to a person have a name and are valued either for personal reasons ( family dog ) or because of their market value.
+In contrast to the Pariahs who live independently from humans, Schensis belong to a person have a name and are valued either for personal reasons ( family dog, hunting dog ) or because of their market value.
 Basenjis live in a pack with their tribes, but they must be clever to find enough food for survival.
-Schensis are among the oldest members of the canis familaris race.
-The most convincing theory about the lineage of Basenjis relies on paintings in the Sahara of Northern Africa.
-The rock paintings show hunting dogs very similar to Basenjis.
-At the beginning of 21. century more and more rock paintings were discovered.

 Schensi dogs cave paintings Teshouinat